How Long Does It Take for Weeds to Grow?

 What to Know About Growing Weed

-Before you start growing weed, it’s important to know that it’s not like growing basil or thyme.
+Before you start growing weed, it’s important to know that it’s not like growing other herbs such as basil or thyme, for example.
 While the plants require the same basic needs — sunlight, water, nutrients, and space — you must follow strict parameters to keep them happy and healthy.
 That being said, you must ensure you have the proper setup and equipment to handle cannabis cultivation.

 If you’re growing your weed outdoors, you cannot live anywhere with an adverse or unpredictable climate.
 Cannabis plants require moderate temperatures.
 You’ll have to make sure you have the proper space and equipment for cultivation; everyday people cannot access your cannabis plants.